Arrow Icon

 • May need to charge for services outside the scope of the retainer

 A retainer fee that’s paid yearly may be easy for both client and financial professional, but it can also make the cost of financial planning appear higher to clients, potentially putting planners in a position to justify their pricing when bringing new clients on or when renewing retainers.
 Also, the peace of mind afforded to clients who pay a yearly retainer may be undercut by the fact that some services could fall out of scope, again putting the planner in a position to explain why they need to charge what they’re charging.
-It’s important to also note that some states, like Utah, for example, have strict standards around what constitutes a compliant retainer service in an effort to prevent reverse churning.
+It’s important to also note that some states, like Utah, for example, have strict standards around what constitutes a compliant retainer service to prevent reverse churning.

 4. Hourly Fees for Financial Planning

 Hourly fees are exactly that: a fee based on an hourly rate set by the financial professional and calculated by adding the number of planning hours spent on a given client.
-Hourly fees are the least common planning fee, with just 0.5 percent of an average advisor’s compensation coming from hourly fees, though that number is expected to grow marginally to 0.7 percent by 2022.

 Pros: